 On the Power Quality side, compliance only with IEC61000-4-30 is not enough anymore.
 Critical power users need to ensure their power quality monitoring devices are tested properly (IEC62586-2) and will keep their accuracy and performance level in a real substation environment, under the influence of several different environmental and electrical conditions (IEC62586-1).

-It’s also important to remember the importance of certifying the metering devices using an independent third-party laboratory.
+It’s also important to remember the value of certifying the metering devices using an independent third-party laboratory.
 Third party certifiers provide an objective review against the standards, free from the economic demands of the marketplace, increasing the confidence in the device’s performance and reliability.

 Finally, as the substations become more connected, cybersecurity also becomes a key feature for which true reliability should be assured.
 Secure communications, access control, and general robustness of the cybersecurity solution can be effectively demonstrated by compliance to the relevant international standards, such as IEC62443.